jkellerman/planets-fact-site/README.md

 import assets from "../assets/*.svg";
 ```

-In this project, I delve a bit deeper into using SCSS, using mixins, loops & @extend.
+In this project, I delve a bit deeper into Sass, using mixins, loops & @extend.
 The snippet below shows a loop where each nav link is given a different color when hovered.
 Instead of writing out lines of code for all 8 planets, here only a few lines have been written with the same results.
 I also used a similar formula for the mobile navigation animation, creating a delayed transition for each nav link.

 ```scss
 @for $i from 1 through length(a.$colors) {